vinitshahdeo/inspirational-quotes/README.md

 /*

-`getRandomQuote()` returns a random quote.
+getRandomQuote() returns a random quote.

- > One day your life will flash before your eyes.
-Make sure it is worth watching
+"One day your life will flash before your eyes.
+Make sure it is worth watching."

 */